 The only external scar from the procedure is on the columella which is the small bridge of skin between the nostrils.
 This scar heals well and is generally very difficult, if not impossible, to see.
 The other incisions are internal and are concealed within the nose, so no scar is visible.

-Bleeding, infection, wound healing problems and scarring are among the potential complications of any procedure, including Rhinoplasty.
-It is important to remember that general anaesthesia itself also carries a small risk.
-Breathing may also be affected if the internal dimensions of the airway have been changed.
-Shape asymmetries, bony edges and visible cartilages beneath the skin can result.
+Bleeding, infections, wound healing problems and scars are potential complications of any procedure.
+General anaesthesia itself also carries a small risk.
+Breathing can be affected if the internal dimensions of the airway are changed.
+Shape asymmetries, bony edges and visible cartilages under the skin can result.
 Complications will be discussed during your consultation with specific relevance to the rhinoplasty you will be having.

-In deciding to have Rhinoplasty, it is critical that you see a qualified specialist plastic surgeon to discuss your options and suitability for the procedure.
-We look forward to meeting you at Canvas Plastic Surgery to do this with you and to answer any questions that you may have.
+In making a decision to have Rhinoplasty, it is important to ensure that you see a qualified specialist plastic surgeon to discuss your options and suitability.
+We look forward to meeting you to do this and to answer any questions that you may have.
 Although we’re based on the Mornington Peninsula, we offer our services in Rhinoplasty to patients throughout Melbourne.